By Matthieu Credou — Afnic 2011-2017, on the new gTLD program team. Lived through the 2012 round.

 Several limitations of the v3 model deserve to be in front of every buyer rather than buried in a footnote:

-log_popcoefficient is null but lean-negative.
+• The log_pop coefficient is null but lean-negative.
 Conditional on UDRP, bigger-population countries appear to apply less.
 We do not endorse this as a causal claim — at n=34 it is more likely colinearity redistribution between UDRP, GDP, and population.
-It is published to document what the model literally produces, not to support a thesis. -
+It is published to document what the model literally produces, not to support a thesis.

 We are confident enough in the qualitative direction (UDRP-active EU brands will catch up; shells will fade; the Asian wave is real but unmodeled by features) to publish.
 We are not confident enough in any single point estimate to defend it without context.